crybot/obsidian-flashcards-llm/README.md

 - **Inline Flashcards**: Customize the separator used for generating inline flashcards to match your preferred format.
 - **Multi-line Flashcards**: Provide the separator used for generating multi-line flashcards.
 - **Max output tokens**: Set the maximum number of tokens the model can output to preserve your budget.
+- **Hide flashcards in preview mode**: Toggle this setting to hide the generated flashcards during preview.

 ### Future Plans
 - **Expanded Flashcard Types**: Upcoming updates will support reversed flashcards, automatic deck creation and additional customization options.